itberrios/facial_keypoints/README.md

 The truth keypoints are in green and the predicted keypoints are in purple

-The trained model is able to identify facial keypoints in the validation set fairly well.
+The trained model is able to consistently identify facial keypoints in the validation images under a variety of lighting conditions.
 Even when the face is not directly captured, the model is able to line up the key points with decent accuracy, although it isn't very consistent with this.

 The results from a webcam capture are shown below